keigezellig/stuff/README.md

 ## Usage
 - `cd` to the directory in which you cloned the repo
 - `./do stuff` if you want to do stuff
-- `./fix stuff` it you want to fix stuff
+- `./do fix` it you want to fix stuff